Flow With What You Know

 4.2 Diffusion Models

 Diffusion models, aka “score-based models” are similar to flow models in that the former also learn a vector field (the “score function”) that serves to differentially transform the points in the sample.
 The difference is that flow models are deterministic, whereas diffusion models are constantly injecting fresh noise, as if they are simulating actual Brownian motion [8] rather than the macroscopic flow.
+(This is also why diffusion models are not invertible, whereas flow models can operate in either direction.)
 To turn our flow model into a diffusion model, we could add “jitter,” i.e. inject noise at every step.
 The variance of that jitter as a function of time would correspond directly to the “noise schedule” of diffusion model4.
-There’s a lot more than can be said about the many connections between diffusion models and flow-based models that is probably being said elsewhere.
-For brevity’s sake we’ll move on for now. ;-)
+There’s a lot more than can be said about the many connections between diffusion models and flow-based models that is probably being said elsewhere. ( UPDATE Dec 2, 2024: Indeed, check out this new post from a bunch of researchers at Google DeepMind!
+[11]. ) For brevity’s sake we’ll move on for now. ;-)

 4.3 Optimal Transport